COVID-19 ALERT: The ATM Cave reopened for visitation on August 3rd, 2020. The Belize International Airport opened on October 1st. Please visit our

 Here is everything you need to know about the Actun Tunichil Muknal Cave (ATM) in Belize.
 Trust us, this tour will change your life!
-There's such a wealth of historical and natural landmarks in Belize that it can be hard to know which to fit into your schedule, but the
+There's such a wealth of historical and natural landmarks in Belize that it can be hard to know which to fit into your schedule, but the ATM Cave - or Actun Tunichil Muknal Cave - is a possible contender for Belize's most stunning attraction.
+Located close to the town of San Ignacio, the ATM Cave is the most

 popular cave tour in Belize.
-Its vast network of underground chambers is known as being a treasure trove for archaeologists but also for its diverse ecosystem of bats, crabs, crayfish, and tropical fish.
-Here's everything you need to know before you start planning a trip to the Actun Tunichil Muknal Cave.
+Its vast network of underground chambers is known as a treasure trove for archaeologists but also for its diverse ecosystem of bats, crabs, crayfish, and tropical fish.
+You can take a day trip from almost anywhere in Belize to visit the ATM cave.
+Book in advance because there is a daily limit of 125 tickets sold only to licensed tour guides.

 The History of the ATM Cave

 The ATM Cave may today be known as a popular tourist attraction and a great place for caving adventures but the Mayas knew it as the "Cave of the Stone Sepulcher".
-While ancient historical records are spotty, there's plenty of evidence that Actun Tunichil Muknal has been a sacred site for the Mayas people practically since their origins.
+While ancient historical records are spotty, there's plenty of evidence that Actun Tunichil Muknal has been a sacred site for the Maya people practically since their origins.

-The Mayas first discovered the cave between 300 and 600 AD, but the dark and dangerous environs prevented them from venturing into its deepest realms for quite some time.
+The Maya first discovered the cave between 300 and 600 AD, but the dark and dangerous environs prevented them from venturing into its deepest realms for quite some time.
 Somewhere between 700 and 900 AD, the cave had become an important spiritual site for the local peoples.
 Since what's now modern Belize was once one of the major hubs of the Maya Empire, that makes it one of the critical spiritual sites for one of the most prominent cultures in Mesoamerican history.

 Virtual Audio Experience